basxsoftwareassociation/basxconnect/README.md

 basxconnect
 ===========

-Core Implementation of a CRM system for non-profit organizations
+Core implementation of a CRM system for non-profit organizations

 (It feels like the README is the wrong document to place the whole vision/mission/core values stuff but it will be okay for now I think)